Stories from the Community Meetup : Indybay

 This meetup is dedicated to hearing to stories of our community members!
 Everyone we meet has their own unique and incredible story and experience.
 While we are all united for animal liberation, we all have our own backgrounds and stories to share!
 Stories From The Community provides us a space for people in the DxE community to learn about and appreciate each other!
-This week we are super lucky to hear from Taj and Reza!!!!
+Speakers will be announced soon!

 Every Saturday at 11am we have Meetups for everyone and anyone who cares about animals and making the world a better place! 🌍🐮🐷🐔🐭🦊🐠